 Nikon SB-24 Speedlight - Groundbreaking Autofocus TTL Flash

-Released in 1988, the Nikon SB-24 Speedlight represents a major advancement in flash technology.
+The Nikon SB-24 Speedlight was released in 1988.
 This is the flash that allowed Nikon to claim the throne of having the best flash on the market.

 Some of the impressive features included are: